gyorilab/panacea_indra/docs/README.md

 <img align="left" src="https://raw.githubusercontent.com/indralab/panacea_indra/website/docs/ion_channel_kb_network.png" width="150" height="112" />

-We used INDRA to assemble all mechanisms that 65 ion channels that are particularly important for nociception are involved in.
+We used INDRA to assemble all mechanisms that 65 ion-channels that are particularly important for nociception are involved in.

-Each ion channel's interactions can be browsed as networks at [`NDEx`](http://ndexbio.org/#/networkset/8f22b3bf-21d8-11ea-bb65-0ac135e8bacf).
+Each ion-channel's interactions can be browsed as networks at [`NDEx`](http://ndexbio.org/#/networkset/8f22b3bf-21d8-11ea-bb65-0ac135e8bacf).

 And the literature evidence can be inspected on the pages linked to below.
 These